Digital transformation, which is at the heart of PTC’s purpose, has proved essential in the face of disruption.

 CAD: Digital Defines Physical

-With our CAD technologies, we help customers use digital to define physical.
+With our CAD technologies, we help customers use digital technology to define their physical products.

 At its essence, CAD is all about creating digital prototypes that replace the need for physical prototypes and drawings in a quest to save time and money, while avoiding costly mistakes and rework.
 With the support of CAD, our customers are able to create innovative new products for their customers.